By Molly Hunt, Alumni Relations Intern Summer 2015

 Cristina Edwards, the fellow at the Rocky Mountain base for summer 2015, has spent the summer working on projects that she said “provide a human connection, especially with Gateway students.”
 Gateway students are students from a variety of backgrounds who receive scholarships for NOLS courses.

-Edwards said that one of her roles, as a fellow, is to help these students find a sense of belonging as they arrive at NOLS locations that are still predominantly Caucasian.
+Edwards said that one of her roles, as a fellow, is to help these students find a sense of belonging as they arrive at NOLS locations that are still predominantly white.
 She also believes that her presence can help students feel like the outdoors is accessible to them, regardless of their skin color.

 “The more doorways you can provide, the better,” Edwards said.